Multi-instance releases

 Overview

-Multi-instance releases makes use of release artifacts and manifests to manage app releases across instances.
+Multi-instance releases makes use of release artifacts and manifests to manage app and workflow releases across instances.

 .